 So until I buy enough goods under this account, and risk buying multiple copies of older books by accident, I can’t review erotic books I’ve bought under my main account on Amazon.
 I could review them under my real name, but then my reviews are shown with that name along with the other reviews for that product, so I can’t achieve the privacy I want.

 I do keep a list of all the books I’ve bought.
 But to check that list to avoid double purchases requires me to remember to do the check, and spend the necessary 30 seconds — in contrast to the near zero-effort of just clicking the Amazon “Buy” button.
 So I know it would occasionally fail, and that irks me enough that I don’t want to do it.

 But at least I can still review on Goodreads, so I’m doing that!
-For example, here is the review that prompted this blog post: The Gender Experiment.
+For example, here is the review that prompted this blog post: The Gender Judgement.
 If you share my kinky likes, you’ll be in for a substantial feast.

 Yeah, I suffer from breast envy.
 I began imagining what it would be like to have breasts around the time puberty kicked in.
 And as part of that, to help my imagining along, I happened to have a smooth rubber tennis ball.
 I discovered that by carefully halving it, with a touch of baby oil I could make it suck onto my chest, to give me two small bumps to fantasise with.

 Jump forward many years, as I stumble over news of a suction device that women could use to enlarge their breasts.
 Covered in a TV (hah!) news report, the multi-thousand device was connected to an electronically controlled pump, and had a harness for holding it in place.
 In fact I think it was the Brava system.
 They said “We know that stretching causes new cells to form.
 So we reason that if we could maintain a pressure over a long period of time we could cause the breast tissue to increase; and indeed that’s true.”